rcsb/ciftools-java/README.md

 # CIFTools

 CIFTools implements reading and writing of CIF files ([specification](http://www.iucr.org/resources/cif/spec/version1.1/cifsyntax)) as well as their efficiently encoded counterpart, called BinaryCIF.
+The idea is to have a robust, type-safe implementation for the handling of CIF files which does not care about the origin of the data: both conventional text-based and binary files should be handled the same way.

 ## Example